Bali with Grandparents and Kids: How Indian Families Can Travel Stress-Free

 Mistake 2: Ignoring Rest Time

-Both kids and seniors need downtime.
+Both kids and grandparents need breaks during the day.

 Mistake 3: Choosing the Wrong Area

-Crowded locations increase stress levels.
+Crowded or noisy locations increase stress and reduce comfort.

 Mistake 4: Poor Packing